vectorgrp/sil-kit/docs/api/capi-lin.rst

    :depth: 3

 The LIN API for the C language provides communication in a LIN bus master/slave-architecture.
-The functionality is analogous to the C++ API described in :ref:`sec:lin`.
+The functionality is analogous to the C++ API described in :ref:`chap:lin-service-api`.

 LIN Controller
 ~~~~~~~~~~~~~~